davidjcastner/advanced-media-queries/README.md

 ## Browser Support

 Supported by any browser that fully supports @media.
 You can check [w3schools.com](http://www.w3schools.com/cssref/css3_pr_mediaquery.asp) for more information.
+Below is the first broswer version that fully supports @media.

 | Browser | Chrome | Edge  | Internet Explorer | Firefox | Safari | Opera |
 | ------- | :----: | :---: | :---------------: | :-----: | :----: | :---: |